gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 which will prompt you to name the file where the encoder will be written. (**Note:** when this command finishes, you may not see the file at the root of the project directory until after you _stop_ the running program.
 I am not sure why this is.)
-Now there exists a file containing the `String` representation of our encoder and we can load it from that file using the `load` command.
+Now there exists a file containing the `String` representation of our encoder.
+You can load the encoder from that file using the `load` command.

 - `encode`<br>
 To encode a message, enter `encode`.
 If an encoder has not yet been loaded, this command will